Skip to content

 </VFSM>

 In other words, each VFSM has its type (VFSM – Type).
-Based on this type any number of incarnations is possible (VFSM – Object – Name).
-Each incarnation uses own incarnations of other VFSM, e.g. a “switch” is a typical VFSM used by other VFSM.
-The description of how to use the foreign VFSM is given in the proper IOid section (VFSM – IOid – Name).
+Based on this type, any number of instances is possible (VFSM – Object – Name).
+Each instance uses its own instances of other VFSMs; e.g. a “switch” is a typical VFSM used by other VFSMs.
+The description of how to use the foreign VFSM is given in the appropriate IOid section (VFSM – IOid – Name).

-If no special “source” attribute is given, the default source="default" is used.
-The Table 12 below gives an overview of all predefined VFSM, their definitions are presented in the following sub-sections.
+If no special source attribute is given, the default source="default" is used.
+Table 12 below gives an overview of all predefined VFSMs; their definitions are presented in the following sub-sections.

 VFSMstate -> number-